MarxWellB/flockid/README.md

 > **What this is:** a computer vision platform that tracks each bird
 > individually, links that identity to real production data (via nest-box
 > RFID), evaluates risk/health with traceable evidence, and brings that
-> information into the field through an AR interface -- so a worker,
+> information into the field through an AR interface, so a worker,
 > looking at a specific bird, knows whether it should be culled, moved to
 > observation, or left to keep producing.
 >
 > This document summarizes several weeks of design, prototyping, and
 > validation work.
-It is not a polished demo hiding what doesn't work --
+It is not a polished demo hiding what doesn't work,
 > it is, deliberately, the evidence of how it was built, including what
 > failed and why.